Dumboiroy/tp/docs/DeveloperGuide.md

     Use case ends.

 * 3a.
-The given appointment ID does not exist.
+The given attribute to specify client does not exist.
   * 3a1.
 HeartLink shows an error message.

     Use case resumes at step 2.

 * 3b.
-The appointment ID is invalid.
+The given attribute to specify client is invalid.
   * 3b1.
 HeartLink shows an error message.

     Use case resumes at step 2.